Biden says no one knows what Putin will do after White House called Russian invasion of Ukraine 'imminent' - KRDO

 And he revealed he could move US troops into Eastern Europe soon to demonstrate American commitment to its NATO allies: “I may be moving some of those troops in the near term just because it takes time.
 And again, it’s not provocative,” he said.

-But he made clear Putin remains something of an enigma, one whose vague intentions have have proved befuddling to him and other western leaders.
+Still, Biden made clear Putin remains something of an enigma, whose vague intentions have have proved befuddling to him and other western leaders.

 “I’ll be completely honest with you, it is a little bit like reading tea leaves,” Biden said after browsing a small gift shop and selecting a sweatshirt for his grandson.